sohaibbg/enrolmentToJson/README.md

 IBA, Karachi's enrolment schedule is published in a very difficult to navigate spreadsheet file.
-This code translates the spreadsheet into a json with accessible attributes.
+This code presents you with a CLI to access the aforementioned data.
+It also translates the spreadsheet into a json with accessible attributes for your custom logic to be applied with the programming language of your choice.

+**Guide**

+1. Navigate to the root folder
+2. open a terminal
+3. Enter "dart lib/main.dart"
+You will need the Dart SDK to be installed
-**Guide** All courses are stored in Json form in assets/allCourses.json.
-Create a new file in the language of your choice (pytho, java, etc.) to view them as filtered by your criteria.
+All courses are stored in Json form in assets/allCourses.json.

 **Explanation:**